 With my investigador card, laptop, and my pencil, I have begun a routine of mornings of going there.
 I receive a familiar castellano bueno dia from the men in uniform as I clear the screening machine.
 I give my bag to the kind lady at the desk, hang the coat, and gimp upward.
 As I pass through the glass door of the sala, a silent mutual nod to that guard, I hand my card to the non-reference desk employees directly responsible for physically keeping track of both the legajos and researchers.
 I am given a desk number where I sit.
 Before I traveled to Spain, thinking on paper, I'd made a first list of topics that I could look to find paragraphs about.
 They were not very historical and very naïve, I knew not seconds after I became more expert with the clicks.
 I hereby disclose them publicly: food on ships, wages, chocolate, los escándolos, los secretos, los atrocidades, sex, moving and storing gold, smoking tobacco, dogs, ask what has been stolen from the Archivo.
 Those as though the Archivo would be some encyclopedia, not a document library.

 Still limited by my own broad—and only broad—knowledge of the Conquest and its conquerors, I'm clicking better and narrowing down names and places, for example: Cipango, Cibola, Padre Francisco de Bobadilla, Cuauhtémoc, Malinche, Bartolome de las Casas, Juan de Cartagena, Manco, Atahualpa, Francisco de Carvajal, Diego de Orellano, Tzintzuntzan, Patzcuaro.
 I've also started letting my nosy eyes go around the room, this research room, to these people in the library who have a computer and a pile of almost ancient paper near that.
-A few I met at the party I went to, which, like Sevilla at the time of the conquistadores, was attended by an international array of people—Canadians and Americans and Spaniards, italianos, alemanes, franceses, flamencos (Flemish was what King Carlos I was too, and because of his royal court, the word in Spain came to describe anything "flashy," unto the traditional dance most recognized as its only meaning)—plus a few more I look to give little waves to: a Sri Lankan bella being paid by a company to find everything she can on cacao, a New Mexican finishing a PhD in art about mirrors in Cuzco, a madrileña researching Tierra del Fuego, an Ohio historian on 18th century Peru, a chilango studying las mayas, a Texan the 17th century New World book trade, a sevillano Puerto Rico, a Tennessean the slave trade, a Parisian Nueva España, a Florida historian amassing material for a book on Nueva Granada
+A few I met at the party I went to, which, like Sevilla at the time of the conquistadores, was attended by an international array of people—Canadians and Americans and Spaniards, italianos, alemanes, franceses, flamencos (Flemish was what King Carlos I was too, and because of his royal court, the word in Spain came to describe anything "flashy," unto the traditional dance most recognized as its only meaning)—plus a few more I look to give little waves to: a Sri Lankan bella being paid by a company to find everything she can on cacao, a New Mexican finishing a PhD in art about mirrors in Cuzco, a madrileña researching Tierra del Fuego, an Ohio historian on 18th century Peru, a chilango studying las mayas, a Texan the 17th century New World book trade, a sevillano Puerto Rico, a Tennessean the slave trade, a Parisian Nueva España, a Florida historian amassing material for a book on Nueva Granada.

 It's always the usual sneezes and sniffles and nose-blowing that percolate the silence, the strolling guard monitoring like it's a bank.
 The other Spaniards, employees and not, both the men and women, can be spotted by the almost Catholic school consistency of clothes—a striped cotton dress shirt, collar out from under a dark pullover sweater.
 It's that I like to know how it is within a workplace—and what's down there.
 And he went there every day, I was sure of it.
 He being this very stern, small, older man who rolled the institution gray cart in and out and down and up the elevator when requests came to see pages in a legajo.
 Unlike the stereotype of the Spanish male, of the balding dome and thick, far-sighted glasses, his mixed black and gray hair was all there, and his glasses were for myopia.
 But he also had an odd white patch of hair, like a bandage, at the back of his head.
 He did not talk to the others much, and if some non-employee incidentally spoke to him, he sighed like he was clearly indisposed and above such verbal interfaces.
 He was my evidence, he made it more curious.
 What was it like down there?
 I politely ask José Antonio if I have been given that permission yet.
 The one who gives this, the directora, he explains, is not here, maybe tomorrow.
 He will find out, he will try.
 He didn't have to say each time how unusual, how not normal.